A military officer saluting in uniform

 Group of uniformed military trainees/YouTube Screenshot/USA Military Channel

-Age waivers are a critical component of military recruitment policies, allowing branches to fill roles requiring highly specialized skills.
+Age waivers are critical to military recruitment policies, allowing branches to fill roles requiring highly specialized skills.

 These waivers are often extended to professionals in fields such as: